 Covid-19 guidance for employers, training providers and centres

 The coronavirus (Covid-19) epidemic is posing major challenges for employers, learners and providers across the Engineering Construction Industry.
-This is an unprecedented and constantly evolving situation and we are reviewing matters on a daily basis.
+This remains a constantly evolving situation and we are reviewing matters on a regular basis.

 This webpage contains the latest information about how we are responding to the crisis across all ECITB operations and will be updated regularly.
 All new developments will also be communicated through our social media channels.